-Seafood lovers with hyperthyroidism will want to cut back on delicious catches; most fish, crustaceans, and mollusks contain high iodine levels, which can increase the severity of symptoms.
+Seafood lovers with thyroid disorder will want to cut back on delicious catches; most fish, crustaceans, and mollusks contain high iodine levels, which can increase the severity of symptoms.
 In general, you need to consume large amounts to see an adverse effect, so if you're getting sushi five times a week, maybe consider pulling back a bit.

 What to Eat Instead: Limit your consumption once a week, or even more sparingly.

 Most dairy products are high in iodine, but balance is essential when it comes to eating dairy products for people dealing with thyroid disease.
-"It is important to consume adequate dairy, as hyperthyroidism can cause brittle bones," explains Shapiro.
+"It is important to consume adequate dairy, as [thyroid disorder] can cause brittle bones," explains Shapiro.
 "Adequate vitamin D and calcium are important."
 Enough calcium will give your hair a boost as well.

 What to Eat Instead: "I recommend getting calcium from leafy greens, almonds, and fortified foods," says Shapiro.
 "Almond milk is a great alternative."

-Soy products can interfere with some of the medicines used to treat hyperthyroidism.
+Soy products can interfere with some of the medicines used to treat thyroid disorder.
 "If you are on thyroxine for hypothyroidism, this can block out your medication if taken within three hours of your medication," says Block.
 Make sure to check medication labels to ensure there won't be any negative interactions and read nutrition labels when shopping.
 If your morning latte is non-negotiable, try alternative kinds of milk, like almond or oat.